 The islands of the Gulf of Thailand are affected by different weather systems compared to the Andaman Coast and other locations in Thailand.
 Although temperatures remain high throughout the year, there are variations in monthly rainfall.
 Like the rest of Thailand, there can be seasonal variations and heavy rain can arrive during the dry season, just as the wet season can see periods of uninterrupted sunshine.

 January to March are statistically the driest months of the year for the islands in the Gulf of Thailand with late December through to March and early April corresponding with the tourist high season.
 March through to May are the hottest months with temperatures dropping off slightly in June.
-The south-west monsoon usually blows in from late June/mid-July through to October and the islands in the Gulf of Thailand can experience blustery winds and rain although July and August still see lots of good weather.
+The south-west monsoon usually blows in from late June/mid-July through to October and the islands in the Gulf of Thailand can experience tropical showers although July and August still see lots of good weather.
 November is traditionally the wettest month, but the rain tends to come in short, intense downpours.
 The seas can be rough during this time as storms blow in.
 Some years there can be heavy rain and localised flooding on Ko Samui and Ko Pha Ngan at the end of November and beginning of December.
 The weather usually quietens down by mid-December with prolonged periods of sunshine and blue skies the norm.
 Tide and currents can be deceptive and at all times of the year, please take note of warning flags and no swimming signs.